ABOUT IHHELPP

 President

-BSN, University of the Philippines; MS Teaching Nursing, University of Utah; DNP, Chatham University with focus on population health.
-Associate Professor (Clinical), University of Utah.
-Fellow, Academy of Health Science Educators.
-Fellow, George and Delores Eccles Foundation.
-'Dare to Care' 2019 Awardee, University of Utah Honors for Nursing.
+2023 Julita V. Sotejo Medallion of Honor Awardee, UP Nursing Alumni Association International; 'Dare to Care' 2019 Awardee, University of Utah Honors for Nursing.
 '2019 Outstanding Alumna for Community Service,' University of the Philippines College of Nursing Alumni Association.
 Co-President, Gamma Rho Chapter, Sigma Theta Tau International Honor Society.
-With 32 years of nursing practice in acute care and behavioral care settings; 9 years as Nursing Educator.
+With 32 years of nursing practice in acute care and behavioral care settings; 10 years as Nursing Educator.
 Founded Manila Development and Manila Basketry.
 Utah Asian Chamber of Commerce Awardee, Heritage Award recipient.
 A mother of 7 children, humanitarian, educator, & social entrepreneur.
+Product of public schools-Manila Science High School, Gregoria de Jesus Elem.
+School.

 Paul Staples, MSVice President, OperationsBS Human Resource Development, BYU-Hawaii.
 Masters in Real Estate.
 Real Estate Broker and Investor, Hawaii and Illinois; extensive background in real estate sales, contract negotiations and customer service.
 Served as Bishop of an LDS BYU-Hawaii Ward, volunteered for over 20 years helping the youth and as an employment specialist helping people find jobs. |